sibirbil/LESS/docs/source/tutorial.rst

 **Fitting the Model:**

-We initialize ``LESSBRegressor`` with a random state for reproducibility and specify ``LinearRegression`` as the global estimator.
+We initialize ``LESSBRegressor`` with a random state for reproducibility.
 Then we fit the model to the training data and evaluate it on the test set.

 .. code-block:: python